ropensci/parzer/cran-comments.md

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

+This is a re-submission of the first version of this package, removing commented out examples (all examples runs now), and fixing authors in DESCRIPTION file.

 Thanks!
 Scott Chamberlain